centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * **Active Checks Enabled** and **Passive Checks Enabled**: enable / disable the active and passive checks.
 [Passive checks](../../monitoring/passive-monitoring/enable-snmp-traps.md) are information the monitored resource sends to Central without it having been actively requested.

 ## Notification tab
+Learn more about [notifications](../../alert-notifications/notif-concept.md) and [contacts](../contacts.md) with our dedicated articles

 * **Notification Enabled**: used to enable or disable notifications concerning the object.
 * **Linked contacts**: contacts that will receive the notifications.
 These contacts must be previously configured in the **Users** section.